MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-page-URL.md

 After a page URL is created and set to point to a page, you can change the page it points to with the following steps:

-1. Go to the **URLs** section in your site
+1. Click the **URLs** tab.
-2. Select the URL you want to update
+2. Click the URL you want to update.
-3. Click on the ellipsis next to the linked page to open the property panel at right
+3. In the property panel at right, click on the ellipsis next to the target page field.
-4. Select a different page and click OK.
+4. In the Select a Page dialog box, select a different page and click **OK**.
-5. Save the URL
+5. Click **Save**.
-6. Publish the URL
+6. Click **Publish**.

 ## Redirect a page URL